rust-lang/rust-wiki-backup/Doc-building-for-ios.md

-Compilation currently fails in libuv, see [#10249](https://github.com/mozilla/rust/issues/10249).
+Compilation currently does not link, see [#10249](https://github.com/mozilla/rust/issues/10384).

 You need XCode 5.